Alexander B. Mott: Reputation

 His father, Valentine Mott, possessed the qualities that made him famous for his operations; he was almost as dexterous with one hand as with the other, and to a great extent the son inherited his skill.
 His most difficult operations were amputations at hip-joint and exsection of ulna twice; tying the common carotid fifteen times; internal carotid twice; innominata once; subclavian four times; common iliac twice; internal iliac twice, and external iliac five times; resection of the femur three times; performing lithotomy twenty-one times; femoral eighteen times; and removal of the entire lower jaw for phosphor-necrosis twice.
 There have been published reports of other cases of interest treated by him.
 He was fellow of the American Geographical Society; member of the New York Academy of Sciences; of the New York Medico-Legal Society; of the New York Society for the Relief of Widows and Orphans of Medical Men; of the New York Physicians' Mutual Aid Association; a permanent member of the American Medical Association, and honorary member of the Hudson County Pathological Society.

 Personal life

 In 1851 he was married to Arabella Upsom, youngest daughter of Thaddeus Phelps, of New York, by whom he had one son, Valentine Mott, who became a physician of prominence in New York, and the fourth of the family in a direct line to follow the medical profession.

+Arabella Mott died in the early 1870s in Italy due to "Roman Fever".
+He married a second time to Minnie Mills Smith on June 3rd 1875 in St James NY.
+She was the daughter of Edmund Thomas and Amanda Moscrop (Mills) Smith of Nissequogue, NY.

 Mott died in Yonkers, New York, on August 12, 1889.